AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

    * work with a single RDE only.

    Choose `yes` to
    * store the organization, program and environment locally in the current directory, in a `.aio` file.
+This is convenient if you want to commit the file to version control so others cloning the git repository can use it.
    * work with many RDEs, so that switching the to another directory will use that configuration instead.
    * use the configuration in a programmatic context like a script, which can reference it.